elusiveunit/lucid-toolbox/doc/markdown/lucid-contact.md

 ### HTML email

-HTML email can be sent by setting the `$html_template` property, which should be a full path (for include, so not a URL) to an HTML file.
+HTML email can be sent by setting the `html_template` property, which should be a full path (for include, so not a URL) to an HTML file.
 The necessary headers are sent if a template is set.

-The file content is processed like `$message_template`, so the same template tag rules apply there.
+The file content is processed like `message_template`, so the same template tag rules apply there.
 Field data is run through [nl2br](http://php.net/nl2br), so line breaks in textareas should display properly.

 	<!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd">
 	<html xmlns="http://www.w3.org/1999/xhtml">